Theophilix/EventTableEdit/README.md

   and import settings (separator, values in quotes or not)
 - CSV Export
 - XML import and export: import and export a table (normal or appointment) with all settings
+- Support for BB-Code (including emoticons and option to censor offensive words, embed videos from different platforms etc, more info: https://github.com/milesj/decoda)
 - Own CSS based template
 - A small additional plugin ("Content - Load ETE") allows users to display two or more tables in an article.
 It is installed automatically but can be uninstalled without any consequences if this function is not desired.